wcordeiro/project-template/README.md

 ## Introduction
 The main objective of this assignment is get the students update with the graph technology and how the same is used those days.

-The assigment uses the Neo4j database in order to facilitate the understandment and use of graphs.
+The assignment uses the Neo4j database in order to facilitate the understandment and use of graphs.
 The project's objective is to build a Graph Database using the Neo4j interface, and run some queries using the cypher language.

 The Database must be about the general election hold in Ireland in 2016.

-The Databae will hold information about constituencies, parties and candidates of this election.
+The Database will hold information about constituencies, parties and candidates of this election.

 ## Database
 The first challenge in building the database was finding a reliable and accessible source of information.
-The main sources are inclomplete or not easy to access or parse.
+The main sources are incomplete or not easy to access or parse.

 After a few failures I found the [RTE page](http://www.rte.ie/news/election-2016/), where the information can be accessed by a JSON formatted response.

 ![RTE page](https://github.com/wcordeiro/project-template/blob/master/supports/images/RTE.JPG)
-The information in this website is divided by constituencies and the JSON format is really easy to parse.
+The information in this website is divided by constituencies and the JSON format is easy to parse.

 Example of JSON response.
 ```json